The iPhone XS, iPhone XS Max, and iPhone XR pack some noteworthy new features, but 5G connectivity isn’t among them.

-This elevated performance is starting to enter the orbit of 5G, or at least its nebulous early definitions.
-However, current expectations are that true 5G will offer speeds of up to 10 to 20 times as fast, and will incorporate a range of new technologies and spectrum frequencies that will dramatically improve response times and capacity.
+This elevated performance is starting to enter the orbit of 5G.
+However, current expectations are that true stand-alone 5G will ultimately offer speeds of up to 10 to 20 times as fast, and will incorporate a range of new technologies and spectrum frequencies that will dramatically improve response times and capacity.

 Apple’s handling of the switch to 3G and 4G provides ample evidence of this.
 The company didn’t equip the first iPhone with 3G connectivity when it launched in 2007, despite the fact that the first commercially available 3G networks had gone live globally in 2002 and 2003.

 It wasn’t until the launch of the appropriately named iPhone 3G in 2008 that Apple adopted the by then well-established mobile network standard.

 Apple was similarly late to the party when it came to 4G.
 By the time the 4G-ready iPhone 5 hit the market in 2012, consumers had already experienced around two years of 4G Android phone releases.

 Even the aforementioned iPhone XS with its Cat 16 Gigabit LTE support arrived a good year and a half after the Samsung Galaxy S8 did likewise.

 With experts predicting that 5G won’t even start to attain mainstream penetration until 2020, it would seem highly unlikely that Apple would consider a 5G iPhone before then, and news and rumours back that up, as we explain below.